Neptune-Crypto/cash-website/content/learn/utxo-redemption-tutorial.md

 - Rust and Cargo installed
 - CMake installed (version 3.5 or higher)
 - Visual Studio Build Tools (for C++ compilation)
+- A node synced to block 21310 (or later)

 ## Step 1: Clone the Redeem Branch